-The Centers for Disease Control and Prevention (CDC) is the Responsible Authority for the entry of dogs to the United States.
+The Centers for Disease Control and Prevention (CDC) is the Animal Quarantine Authority for the entry of dogs to the United States.

 There are no separate Assistance Dog Travel Rules for the United States.
 Follow the Standard (pet) Dog links provided.

 The US has multiple agencies involved including at the state level.
 Begin the dialogue with The Centers for Disease Control and Prevention (CDC).

 We have listed Hawaii separately from the U.S. because of its popularity.
 If your flight includes a connection in the continental U.S., consider this as your entry into the United States.
 This will also involve extra Travel Rules.

 Contact the Centers for Disease Control and Prevention (CDC)

 - Confirm any specific requirements with all Animal Quarantine Authorities before booking your trip.
 This includes both entering/leaving any country and all airline/cruise line requirements.